thoughtbot/bourbon/doc/README.md

 To pull in the latest Bourbon changes, you must fetch and merge master into gh-pages:
     `$ git fetch origin master && git merge master`

-To update the bourbon files with the latest version; from the root directory:
+To update the bourbon files with the latest version; From the root directory:
     `$ bourbon update`

 ------------------------------------------------------------------------------------------